Blog categorized as Study Skills

 06.23.25 11:01 AM

 There are two types of knowledge you need to succeed in an AP class.
 Procedural memory stores how to do something.
-Semantic memories store word definition, facts, and events.
+Semantic memory stores word definitions, facts, and events.
 Clarity around your goal can help you develop the right kind of knowledge without suffering.

 06.14.25 05:42 PM